4" piece of fresh ginger root, unpeeled

 strain and place into a serving bowl.
 Repeat with the remaining noodles.

-4. Place several pieces of sliced raw sirloin over the noodles in each bowl.
+4. Place several pieces of sliced raw sirloin over the noodles in each bowl (if you prefer more well done, just blanch the beef slices in the soup before adding to the noodles).
 Top with sliced onions,

 cilantro, basil, mint, bean sprouts, jalapeños and scallions, according to taste.
 Ladle hot broth over each bowl.
 Serve with lime wedges on the side.